Rookout/docs/docs/rooks-setup.md

 ## JVM

-The JVM [Rook](https://mvnrepository.com/artifact/com.rookout/rook/latest) provides the ability to fetch debug data from a running application in real time.
+The [Rookout JVM SDK](https://mvnrepository.com/artifact/com.rookout/rook/latest) provides the ability to fetch debug data from a running application in real time.
 It can be download directly to the target system by running the following command:
 ```bash
 curl -L "https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.rookout&a=rook&v=LATEST" -o rook.jar